-Levelling-up and Regeneration Bill
+Levelling-up and Regeneration Act 2023

-The Levelling-up and Regeneration Bill (introduced in the Queen's Speech in May 2022) is still at its final stage before receiving royal ascent.
-When the bill becomes an Act of Parliament it will give additional powers to the Council which can then reduce the number of months from 24 months to 12 months to apply the empty property premium.
-If supported by Members, this would mean council taxpayers would pay the increased 100% premium when a long-term empty property reaches 12 months stage rather than 24 months as it is currently.
-This is likely to be effective from 1 April 2024.
+The Levelling-up and Regeneration Act (introduced in the Queen's Speech in May 2022) became law on 26 October 2023, giving the Council additional powers to reduce the number of months from 24 months to 12 months to apply the empty property premium.
+If supported by Members, this would mean council taxpayers would pay the increased 100% premium when a long-term empty property reaches the 12 months stage rather than 24 months as it is currently.
+If Members approve this, it would be effective from 1 April 2024.
 There are currently circa 200 of these empty homes in the North Norfolk area.